azeemsyed/Escaper/README.md

 ===
 Since the premise of the game is to get Arbitrary to the flag, we can use the following keyboard commands to help Arbitrary achieve his goals.

--“a” to move Arbitrary left
+- “a” to move Arbitrary left
--“d” to move Arbitrary right
+- “d” to move Arbitrary right
--“s” to shot bullets at blocks and robots
+- “s” to shot bullets at blocks and robots
--“spacebar” to jump up
+- “spacebar” to jump up

 If Arbitrary is caught by a guard, hit the restart button on the top right and you'll start all over again